qompassai/rose/docs/benchmark.md

 - Testing performance across different hardware setups

 ## Prerequisites
-- Ollama server running locally with `ollama serve` on `127.0.0.1:11434`
+- Rose server running locally with `rose serve` on `127.0.0.1:11434`
 ## Usage and Examples

 >[!NOTE]
->All commands must be run from the root directory of the Ollama project.
+>All commands must be run from the root directory of the Rose project.

 Basic syntax:
 ```bash